 If you already use Adobe Photoshop, you do not need to buy or send an image to another program for enlargement.

 ON1 Resize AI quickly enlarges your image for printing.
 You can crop in and keep details or print much larger-sized photos than your camera’s megapixels would typically allow.

 The program does not have all the tools found in Topaz Gigapixel.
 But you get faster results.

 Adobe Photoshop’s Super Zoom is handy if you do not want to buy another program.
 But, like Topaz, the program is slow.

 ON1 Resize AI has many things going for it, but it is not the most intuitive program.
-After using it a few times, you will find it simpler.
-But there is not a lot of feedback along the way to help a new user.
+After using it a few times, you will find it easier to use.
+But there isn’t a lot of feedback along the way to help a new user.

 I got quite a few export errors when first starting.
-But you can browse a video library to find the right ON Resize tutorial to help you.
+But you can browse the video library to find the right ON Resize tutorial to help you.

 Topaz Gigapixel AI is a program for you if you only resize occasionally and need the highest quality photo enlargements.
 But for most photographers, the workflow and speed of ON Resize AI are better.